University of Indianapolis Online NP Programs

 Online Experience: Online students at the University of Indianapolis receive the same level of resources and support as their on-campus counterparts, ensuring that the quality of education is consistent across both platforms.
 The university’s commitment to “Education for Service” is evident in all online nursing programs, which incorporate service-learning coursework that combines academic material, relevant service activities, and reflection.

-Most classes are offered asynchronously, although from time to time, students will be required to log in at a specific time to help build community, interact with their instructor, and work collaboratively.
-The school uses Brightspace for its Learning Management System, Zoom or Google Meet for synchronous classes or meetings), InPlace for placement and logging of clinical hours, and ExamSoft for quizzes and exams.
+Most classes are offered asynchronously, but occasionally, students will need to log in at a specific time to build community, interact with their instructor, and work collaboratively.
+The school uses Brightspace for its Learning Management System, Zoom, or Google Meet for synchronous classes or meetings.

 Instructors in this program are dedicated to supporting student success.
 They are readily available to address questions or concerns through messaging or email.
 Students can attend office hours or schedule one-on-one calls with their instructors as needed.
 To ensure students succeed through their program, they are assigned a student success advisor who helps them throughout their academic journey.
 A clinical placement coordinator is also assigned to each student to help them secure their clinical experiences.

-Paying for the University of Indianapolis Online FNP Program
+Paying for the University of Indianapolis Online NP Programs

-The tuition for the online FNP programs at the University of Indianapolis is $786 per credit for a total estimated cost of $36,156 for the MSN and $48,732 for the BSN-to-DNP.
+The University of Indianapolis online nurse practitioner program tuition numbers are listed in the tables below.
 Tuition is subject to change, so candidates should contact the program for the most up-to-date information.

 Even if a student isn’t planning on accepting federal financial aid, all students are encouraged to fill out the FAFSA to know their eligibility options for Stafford, Graduate PLUS, or other loans.
 In addition to federal options, other financial aid options include public and private scholarships, private loans, tuition discounts, employer tuition reimbursement, and a low-interest payment plan offered through the university.